Some Rigidity Theorem for Anosov Geodesic Flows: Abstract

 \section{Abstract}

-In this paper we prove that if the geodesic flow of a complete manifold without conjugate points with sectional curvatures bounded below by $-c^2$ is of Anosov type, then the constant of contraction of the flow is $\geq e^{-c}$.
-Moreover, if $M$ has finite volume, the equality holds if and only if the sectional curvature is constant.
-We also prove a certain rigidity for the bi-H\"older and bi-Lipschitz conjugation between two Anosov geodesic flows.
+In this paper, we prove that if the geodesic flow of a complete manifold without conjugate points with sectional curvatures bounded below by $-c^2$ is of Anosov type, then the constant of contraction of the flow is $\geq e^{-c}$.
+Moreover, if $M$ has a finite volume, the equality holds if and only if the sectional curvature is constant.
+We also { apply} this result {to get} a certain rigidity for bi-Lipschitz, and consequently, for $C^1$-conjugacy between two geodesic flows.